METACRYPT12/pico_WeatherStation/README.md

 ### Setup

 The WiFi ssid and password must be updated in /lib/secrets.py for Pi Pico W to connect to the internet.
-An OpenWeatherMap API key needs to be generated and copied in /lib/secrets.py
+An OpenWeatherMap API key needs to be generated and copied in /lib/secrets.py.

+## Auto-Start Instructions

+Simply Copy the main.py for any of the two Variants you want to Auto-Start at boot.
+Additionally external power supply can be connected through VSYS to enable the user to push updates to the Pi Pico W on the go.

+## Future

+A Display may be added later to the project.